adrianlois/RedShelf-Bypass-DRM-PDFDownload/README.md

-# RedShelf Virdocs - Bypass protection PDF Download
+# RedShelf Virdocs - Bypass DRM protection PDF Download

 In the web platform "**RedShelf Virdocs**" you are allowed to print in PDF your ePub/eReader documents, but sometimes the contributors or owners add DRM *(Digital Rights Management)* protection for do not allow the downloading and printing of these eBooks to avoid possible leaks or unauthorized third party distributions.